PodcastsAprendizagem de idiomasDown to Business English

 • Down to Business English

-Skip and Dez’s conversation offers listeners a look into brand reinvention, market adaptation, and design strategy — all while improving your Business English vocabulary.
+Skip and Dez's conversation gives listeners a clear and practical look at one of South Korea’s most successful consumer industries — while helping you build your Business English.
 In this episode, you will learn:

 Do you like what you hear?